daren-thomas/RepData_PeerAssessment1/PA1_template.md

 ## 1      835
 ```

 Looks like at interval 835.
-Hm...
-I wonder what time that is... say we added `835 / 5` minutes to midnight...

 ## Imputing missing values